Science Journey: "Fueling the World Engine: Chemistry for Solar Fuels"

 How much power does the world use?
 How do solar panels work?
 What chemicals could we use to store energy?

-In this video, which premiered on Friday, November 6, 2020, Jake Evans explains how chemists are using light to make fuels and move towards a sustainable energy future.
+In this video, Jake Evans explains how chemists are using light to make fuels and move towards a sustainable energy future.

 Questions from Viewers; Answers from Jake